itk-dev/os2iot_alert_manager/README.md

 ## Logs

 The application outputs basic log information and errors to standard output and error.
-These logs can be sent to [Loki](https://grafana.com/oss/loki/) when f.eks. running Docker.
+These logs can be sent to [Loki](https://grafana.com/oss/loki/) when running e.g. Docker.

 ## Configurations